-The least expensive model currently is the Yamaha YPT 260 which is around £129.
+The least expensive model currently is the Yamaha YPT 260.
 This is fine for a beginner and will just be acceptable for the Trinity Initial exam based on the current syllabus.

 The Yamaha PSR E373 is the next step up and has a 2 track recorder.
-This has all the facilities required up to Grade 5 on the current syllabus apart from registration memory and is around £225.
+This has all the facilities required up to Grade 5 on the current syllabus apart from registration memory.
 The best keyboard currently is the Yamaha PSR E473 and these are the next step and have 5 track recorders and registration memory.
-The price range here starts at £315.

 Some suppliers actually include the power supply, with the keyboard - but most don't.
 I would certainly recommend buying one as batteries can become expensive.
 Also, some charge for delivery and some don't.